 Other illnesses that are in tier one include aplastic anemia, hepatic steatosis (fatty liver disease), myelodysplastic syndromes, neurobehavioral effects, renal toxicity, and scleroderma.

-Tier two settlements include other serious cancers and defects that can be attributed to Camp Lejeune.
+Tier two settlements include other serious cancers and defects that may be attributed to Camp Lejeune.
 These illnesses include:

 - Appendix cancer